Who is this article for?

 Step 1: Change the file selection

-Remove files and folders from your file selection:
+Update files and folders in your file selection:

 - Open the Code42 app.